Cafe at MOSTYN: Cafe at MOSTYN

 Before we looked round the MOSTYN, my friend and I had lunch at their wonderful Cafe Mostyn which features a mezze of dishes from Mediterranean and North Africa.
 We enjoyed our catch up in this installed natural lighting environment and ambiance.
 There are exhibitions by North Wales artists featured in the building.

 Favorite Dish: I ordered the vegetable tangine which came with couscous, flatbread and a tzatziki dip.
 The meal was absolutely wonderful and went down with a glass of Rose.
 It came round about 13-14 gbp (June 2014) for the meal which is considered good value for the quality of food I was presented.

 - Museum Visits

 Fat Cat: I drank too much at the Wine Bar

-A funky wine bar to hang out it.
+A wine bar with food.
 The menu is inspired and the food great.
 Good choice of wines, I know I tried four different ones!

 11am – 11pm Monday – Saturday

 12am – 10.30pm Sunday

 Favorite Dish: Cod wrapped in bacon on a bed of mash.

 We arrived on Thursday evening and were offered the cocktail of the day free with our meal for 9.99 GBP each.